James outduels Curry with a triple-double as Lakers take double-OT thriller vs. Warriors 145-144

 The Warriors scored a season high points and their 23 3-pointers were a season best.
 Golden State used its 15th starting lineup — with Draymond Green and Jonathan Kuminga on the floor for the opening tip together for the first time this season.

-Kuminga followed up his career-best 31-point performance Thursday with 22 points on a night Thompson missed his initial five 3-point attempts and was 1 for 10 before connecting on two 3s midway through the third.
-Kuminga has scored 20 or more points in a career-best six straight games.

-James scored the final seven points of the first half as the Lakers led 68-63 at the break.
-They began 1 of 7 after the break before Russell’s 3 at the 8:05 mark.

-This was another wild one for the Warriors after Golden State lost 134-133 to Sacramento on Thursday night in another 2023 playoff rematch.
+This was a second straight heartbreaking defeat for the Warriors after losing 134-133 to Sacramento on Thursday night in another 2023 playoff rematch.
 The Warriors eliminated the Kings in Game 7 of their first-round matchup.

-Thompson played in his 758th career game to move past the late Nate Thurmond and into sole possession of fifth place on the Warriors' all-time list.
+Kuminga followed up his career-best 31-point performance Thursday with 22 points and has scored 20 or more points in a career-best six straight games.

 UP NEXT